nuthanc/Angular-NgRx-GettingStarted/README.md

 * Initialize the effects module in the root module(ng add does this automatically)
 * Register effects in your feature modules
 * Process the success and failure actions in the reducer

+### Performing Update Operations with Side Effects

+* Identify the state and actions
+* Strongly type the state and build selectors
+* Strongly type the actions with action creators
+* Dispatch an action to kickoff the operation
+* Build the effect to perform the operation and dispatch a success or fail action
+* Process the success and fail actions in the reducer